vandanal187/1/Time.md

 ## Quantization

 Using the `@` symbol, a Time can be quantized relative to the the Transport's grid.
-The expression on the left of the `@` is quantized against the Time to the right of the symbol.

-* `"1.4 @ 4n"` = 1.5 if the BPM is 120
 * `"@1m"` = If the Transport is started, this will return the time of the next measure

-The expression can be placed between parenthesis and composed with other expressions.

-* `"(@1m) + 4n"` = the second beat of the next measure.